AnnesFlashBack/Escape-Room-AP2018-/README.md

 Change sound Effects for door

-Include more hovertext in the different rooms
+Include more hovertext in the different rooms (Anne)

 Make a final score screen